Tim-Zebra/06-Homework_Server-Side-APIs/README.md

 How to Use:
 Enter in the city name.
-If you are able to enter in the State and/or Country that will help narrow your results
+(If you are able to also enter in the State and/or Country that will help increase the accuracy of your results) Click "Search" or press Enter.
+You may also click on your previous results to view a particular city again.

 Website Visual Demo(Gif/video):